 - Freeze a metal bowl and the metal attachment for a your hand held mixer (or your stand mixer and metal stand bowl) for at least 15 minutes.

-- While you are waiting for the bowl to get cold, use a metal sieve to sift the powdered sugar twice.
+- While you are waiting for the bowl to get cold, use a metal sieve to sift the powdered sugar and the gelatin together twice.1 teaspoon unflavored gelatin, 1/4 cup powdered sugar

-- Add the heavy whipping cream to the cold bowl with the powdered sugar.
+- Add the cold heavy whipping cream to the cold bowl with the powdered sugar mixture.1 cup heavy whipping cream

 - Whip on high until stiff peaks appear.
 Use immediately or store in the refrigerator for up to 3 days.
 This recipe will hold up as frosting on a cake, and will stay stiff when pipped for hours.